 - Diminished value: When a car is in an accident that requires repairs, the owner is supposed to be reimbursed by the insurance company for the diminished value of the vehicle.
 Some insurance companies refuse to pay the diminished value amount, despite the fact that it is required according to the policy.
 Pope McGlamry secured settlements in Georgia in excess of $400 million in cash.

 - Deceptive sales practices: There are businesses that sell goods or services using misinformation and deception.
+Deceptive sales practices violate the bond of trust between seller and buyer, and can cost the victim dearly.
 Regulations enforced by the Federal Trade Commission (FTC) protect consumers from such actions in a variety of ways.
 Some examples include:

 - False advertising